-A long-term study conducted on a large group of people doing 30 minutes of walking every day showed that those who walked every day had delayed their aging process.
-Walking prevents the production of an enzyme in the body responsible for aging and prevents many diseases the elderly are suffering from.
+A long-term study conducted on a large group of people doing 30 minutes of walking every day showed that those who walked had delayed their aging process.

 Helping with Vitamin D Absorption

-Most of the elderly spend their time at home and do not expose themselves to the sun.
-That leads to severe deficiency in vitamin D. Sun is the primary source of this essential vitamin, and walking outside can help the elderly increase this vitamin.
-It is also necessary for bone health and prevents cancer and type I diabetes.
-Walk at least 10-15 minutes every day under direct sunlight.
-Sun coming through the glass does not have the same effect, so walking on a treadmill at home in front of the window will not affect vitamin D absorption.
+Most seniors spend their time at home and do not expose themselves to the sun.
+That leads to severe deficiency in vitamin D. Sun is the primary source of this essential vitamin, and walking outside can help the elderly avoid such deficiency.
+Vitamin D is also necessary for bone health, preventing cancer and type I diabetes.
+It’s best to walk at least 10-15 minutes every day under direct sunlight.

 More Resources: The Best Vitamins for the Elderly during Winter

 Dementia is a condition in which the person gradually loses his memory and cognitive abilities.
 Dementia also stops you from doing your daily tasks and makes you dependent on others.
-Walking with average speed can help the elderly to prevent dementia, and it improves memory.
+Walking at average speed can help the elderly prevent dementia since it improves their memory.

 Requirements for Walking

-As said earlier, walking is one of the exercises that does not have any special tools.
-To have a healthier performance, you need a pair of standard shoes suitable for walking, comfortable clothes, a bottle of water, and a towel.
-Proper shoes are necessary since using uncomfortable and non-standard shoes makes it challenging to sustain walking, but they also cause severe damage to your legs and back.
+As said earlier, walking is one of the rare exercises that doesn’t require any special tools.
+To have a better performance, you need a pair of quality shoes suitable for walking, comfortable clothes, a bottle of water, and a towel.
+Proper shoes are necessary since using uncomfortable shoes makes it challenging to keep walking, but they also cause severe damage to your legs and back.

-Drinking enough water during walking and exercising is also vital and should not be ignored.
-If the seniors are new to walking exercise, they might lose a great deal of the water they have in their bodies, causing dehydration.
+Drinking enough water while walking is also vital and should not be ignored.
+If seniors are new to this exercise, they might lose a great deal of the water they have in their bodies, causing dehydration.
 Not drinking enough water can destroy all the benefits gained by walking.
-Some people might prefer energy drinks, but they are suitable for older adults since the high amount of sugar in these products can be dangerous for the elderly who have diabetes or high blood sugar.
+Some people might prefer energy drinks, but most are unsuitable for older adults since the high amount of sugar in these products can be dangerous, particularly for those with diabetes or high blood sugar.